 Reishi Cashew Power

-Great for your immune system and liver, reishi mushrooms have been shown to have “life span-extending properties” by preventing abnormal blood vessels from forming.
-High in fiber, vitamins K and C, and antioxidants, kale is one of the most nutritious greens you can eat.
+Great for your immune system and liver, reishi mushrooms have been described as having “lifespan-extending properties” because they’re helpful in preventing abnormal blood vessels from forming.
+High in fiber, vitamins K and C, and antioxidants, collard greens are one of the most nutritious greens you can eat.
 Combine these ultra-potent foods with fiber from a pear, polyphenol-heavy grapes, and healthy fat and protein from cashews, and you’ve got the Fountain of Youth in a glass!

 Native to Asia, reishi mushrooms have been called “mushrooms of immortality,” and have been used for centuries in longevity practices.
 A 2009 study in the no-nonsense scientific journal Bioorganic & Medicinal Chemistry found that polysaccharide molecules present in reishi mushrooms promoted longevity via their immune-boosting and cancerous tumor fighting abilities.
 Jicama is another vegetable you may not always add to your smoothies, but its delicate flavor makes it easy to blend with fruit, and its dietary fiber creates a smooth, filling base.